harshamalhotra/existingDS-gitlab/packages/gitlab-ui/doc/contributing/gitlab_integration_test.md

 After the `ui:create_integration_branch` CI job is complete, check the log files for a link to create a GitLab merge request.
 This merge request will help you test your GitLab UI changes and fix any test failures.
-Once you create the integration merge requst, add a link to your GitLab UI merge request.
+Once you create the integration merge request, add a link to your GitLab UI merge request.
 This way, reviewers can run their own verifications.

 ![Integration branch link location](../images/integration_branch_job_log.png 'Integration branch link location')

-Opening a GitLab merge reqeust will do a few things for you:
+Opening a GitLab merge request will do a few things for you:

 1. The MR will reference your custom GitLab UI package in the mirrored frontend
 1. The GitLab CI will run automatically and notify you of any test failures